Fucloud233/rust-project/README.md

 # rust-project

-You can use `rust-analyzer` without creating a Cargo project using our extension.
+When we develop a great rust project, cargo is the best tool.
+But sometimes the code we want to write is only in one file, such as OJ, or teaching code and etc.
+At this time, using cargo maybe a bit troublesome.

+However, `rust-analyzer` doesn't work when meeting single rust file in general.
+Using our extension, you can use it normally.

 ## Usage

-Make sure to the install `rust-analyzer` extension first, otherwise our extension won't work.
+Make sure to install `rust-analyzer` extension first, otherwise our extension won't work.

 ### Basic